lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 ...
 ```

 That's right, QuickCheck can even generate functions for us!
-One restriction is
+One of restrictions
-that an argument to the function is an instance of `CoArbitrary`, which also
+is that an argument to the function is an instance of `CoArbitrary`, which also
-means functions of any arity can be generated.
-Another caviat is that we need an
+has instance for a function, consequently functions of any arity can be
+generated.
+Another caviat is that we need an instance of `Show` for functions,
-instance of `Show` for functions, which is not a standart practice, but
+which is not a standart practice in Haskell, and wraping a function in
-sometimes is anavoidable.
+a `newtype` would be more appropriate .
+This cool feature allows us to easily
+write properties for higher order functions:

 ```haskell